bhavjitChauhan/Simple-Elements/docs/index.md

 Each element needs to be set up in a different way.
 All elements and their specific parameters and usage are below.

 ### Button
-A simple button element that excecutes a function when clicked.
+A simple button element that executes a function when clicked.
 Below is the button's default config.
 ```javascript
 config.button = {
     w: 75,